Laljit Singh Bhullar: Member of Legislative Assembly

+Controversy over casteist remark

+During an election rally in Patti (Tarn Taran district) in April 2024, while campaigning for the Khadoor Sahib Lok Sabha seat, Laljit Singh Bhullar reportedly made derogatory remarks targeting the Ramgarhia and Suniyar communities, using a term, Ghuli gharh, perceived as deeply offensive.
+He also took a swipe at former Congress MLA Harminder Singh Gill, making caste-related insinuations.

+Despite the apology, Ramgarhia community organizations remained unsatisfied.
+The All Vishwakarma Ramgarhia Foundation demanded Bhullar's removal from the cabinet and called for a boycott of AAP candidates across Punjab.

 Transport minister

 In June 2022, CM Bhagwant Mann announced Volvo bus service between IGI Airport and different Punjab cities of the state.
-The tariff charged by the PRTC and PEPSU buses for the Airport were announced at half the rates being charged by the private bus operators.
+The tariff charged by the PRTC and PEPSU buses for the Airport was announced at half the rates being charged by the private bus operators.
 Mann said that this service would break the monopoly of a few families in bus business with political links.